maksym-arutyunyan/keepsorted/README.md

 ### .gitignore & CODEOWNERS

-*NOTE: These features are experimental and require feature flags:*
+*NOTE: These features are experimental and require feature flags.*

 ```shell
 $ keepsorted <path> --features gitignore,codeowners
 ```

-Sort blocks separated by empty lines, keeping comments in place (except the opening block comment).
+In `.gitignore` and `CODEOWNERS` files, the tool sorts blocks separated by empty lines while keeping comments in place, except for the opening block comment.

 ```.gitignore
 # Various build artifacts